damianhakert/damianhakert.github.io/source/_posts/2016-03-08-commits-do-not-equal-productivity.markdown

 > How is your work going?

 A productive programmer will tell you to stop distracting them and come back in an hour.
-And then they’ll give you a pretty good idea of their producitivity.
+And then they’ll give you a pretty good idea of their productivity.

 ## How to Measure Productivity